Herbert Womersley

-Herbert Womersley (1889–1962) was an entomologist whose works were especially concerned with mites and ticks, silverfish and flies.
+Herbert Womersley (1889–1962) was an English entomologist whose works were especially concerned with mites and ticks, silverfish and flies.
 His research into the diversity of Australian resulted in descriptions of new insect taxa.

 Biography

 Womersley was enlisted for wartime service in two English military sections, during 1915 to 1917 in the Royal Army Medical Corps and the Chemical Corps, Royal Engineers.

 After volunteering to join the chemical engineers, Womersley was engaged to transport tanks of poisons toward the frontlines of battle and release phosgene, chlorine and other weaponised gases when the prevailing wind became unfavourable to the enemy.

 Womersley was involved in the earliest chemical weapon attacks on German troops during the European conflict, including the first British use at the Battle of Loos.